What is Storm Phobia?

 7. Supplements & Medications

-Non-sedative supplements and alternative remedies, like homeopathics and aromatherapies, can be helpful for mild to moderate storm anxiety.
+Natural supplements for dogs and alternative approaches, like homeopathy for dogs and aromatherapies, can be help maintain a normal and relaxed disposition.
 Make sure you check activation times on these so your pet can be calm when the storm arrives.
 If the storm is already there, it might be too late.
-If your pet has severe storm anxiety and phobia, check with your holistic veterinarian about medication.
+If your pet has severe storm anxiety and phobia, check with your holistic veterinarian about options.